odkr/sucgi/docs/build.md

 ## Troubleshooting

+### Object files/archives are recompiled even if the source did not change

+Try using another archiver. *ar* is good enough on most systems:

+    AR=ar ./configure

 ### "size of unnamed array is negative", "array size is negative", etc.

 When a condition that suCGI takes for granted turns out to be false